k2datascience/ds-foundations/4-optimization-theory.md

 ### <a name="section-b"></a>2.
 Intermediate

 For a more intermediate coverage of topics necessary for the intellecutally curious, please see [this presentation](resources/optimization_short.pdf).
-Please review the slides, but if it is over your head...do not fret.
+Please review the slides, but if it is over your head...don't fret.

 ---

 ### <a name="section-c"></a>3.
 Advanced

-For a complete coverage of all convex optimization concepts, here is a [great resource](optimization_long.pdf).
+For a complete coverage of all convex optimization concepts, here is a [great resource](resources/optimization_long.pdf).
 The level of mathematics covered here is beyond the scope of the bootcamp.
 If you have a strong background in mathematics, please review this text or the complete book by Stephen Boyd referenced above as it will definitely help take your optimization skills to the next level.